 If the information cited is a graphic image, you may include the full citation in small writing just below the graphic image instead of using a parenthetical citation with the full citation at the bottom of the slide.

-If you do a good job of providing the full citations on the slides where they are needed, then it may be unnecessary to include a “References” slide at the end of your presentation.
+If you do a good job of providing the full citations on the slides, where they are needed, and possibly including annotations, then it may be unnecessary to include a “References” slide at the end of your presentation.